New Zealand Elopement Photographer

 South Island Elopement Timeline

 Here is an example South Island elopement timeline so you can start imagining your day.
 If you have more time, my second choice of itineraries would start on the northern end and explore Abel Tasman, the farewell spit, and the beaches of the west coast.
+Contact me if you’d like to see this timeline or one based around Aoraki / Mt.
+Cook.

 8:00 First look at Monkey Creek